 - might remobilize large amounts of fission products in late containment failure;

-- might lead to bypass of the containment function.
+- might lead to a bypass of the containment function.

 For all accidents with the potential for release of radioactivity into the environment, the class of accidents that had the shortest time until the first fuel rod failed was the design basis LOCA.
-As might be expected, the time until cladding failure is very sensitive to the design of the reactor, the type of accident assumed, and the fuel rod design.
+As might be expected, the time until cladding failure is very sensitive to the reactor’s design, the type of accident assumed, and the fuel rod design.
 In particular, the maximum linear heat generation rate, the internal fuel rod pressure, and the stored energy in the fuel rod are significant considerations.

 The most important ways to maintain risk and the source term at low levels are design features and accident management methods that would prevent severe core damage.
-The next most important are design features and accident management methods that would preserve the integrity and the functions of the containment.
+The next most important are design features and accident management methods that would preserve the containment’s integrity and functions.

-For analysis of the source term, specific groupings of postulated initiating events may be appropriate to adequately address different pathways that could lead to the release of radioactive material to the environment.
-Special attention should be paid to accidents in which the release of radioactive material could bypass the containment, because of the potentially severe consequences even in the case of relatively small releases.
+For analysis of the source term, specific groupings of postulated initiating events may be appropriate to adequately address different pathways that could lead to releasing radioactive material into the environment.
+Special attention should be paid to accidents in which the release of radioactive material could bypass the containment because of the potentially severe consequences, even in the case of relatively small releases.

 Radionuclides of greatest concern in reactor safety

 The radionuclides in a nuclear reactor that could most affect public health if released are the fission products and the actinides produced by neutron transmutation.
-It must be noted, irradiated nuclear fuel contains a large number of different isotopes that contribute to radiological hazards.
-Fission fragments with a short half-life are much more radioactive (at the time of production) and contribute significantly to local hazards, but will obviously lose its share rapidly.
-On the other hand, fission fragments and transuranic elements with a long half-life are less radioactive (at the time of production) and produce acute hazards, but will obviously lose its share more slowly.
-In considering the hazards of these radionuclides release in an accident sequence, a number of factors determine their importance.
+It must be noted irradiated nuclear fuel contains a large number of different isotopes that contribute to radiological hazards.
+Fission fragments with a short half-life are much more radioactive (at the time of production) and contribute significantly to local hazards but will lose their share rapidly.
+On the other hand, fission fragments and transuranic elements with a long half-life are less radioactive (at the time of production) and produce acute hazards but will lose their share more slowly.
+In considering the hazards of these radionuclides released in an accident sequence, many factors determine their importance.
 These are especially:

 - Chemical and physical properties.
-Chemical and physical properties of radionuclides determine cumulation and various reactions that may occur during accidents.
-This could affect transports and absorption of radionuclides after their release.
+The chemical and physical properties of radionuclides determine cumulation and various reactions that may occur during accidents.
+This could affect transport and absorption of radionuclides after their release.

 - Strontium-90.
-Sr-90, Ra-226 and Pu-239 are radionuclides known as bone-seeking radionuclides.
+Sr-90, Ra-226, and Pu-239 are radionuclides known as bone-seeking radionuclides.
 These radionuclides have long biological half-lives and are serious internal hazards.
-Once deposited in bone, they remain there essentially unchanged in amount during the lifetime of the individual.
+Once deposited in bone, they remain essentially unchanged in amount during the individual’s lifetime.

 - Caesium-137.
-Caesium-137 is among the most problematic of the short-to-medium-lifetime fission products because it easily moves and spreads in nature due to the high water solubility.
-The biological behaviour of caesium is similar to that of potassium.
+Caesium-137 is among the most problematic short-to-medium-lifetime fission products because it easily moves and spreads in nature due to its high water solubility.
+The biological behavior of cesium is similar to that of potassium.

 - Tritium.
-Tritium emits low-energy beta particles with a short range in body tissues and, therefore, poses a risk to health as a result of internal exposure only following ingestion in drinking water or food, or inhalation or absorption through the skin.
+Tritium emits low-energy beta particles with a short range in body tissues and, therefore, poses a risk to health due to internal exposure only following ingestion in drinking water or food or inhalation or absorption through the skin.
 The tritium taken into the body is uniformly distributed among all soft tissues.
 According to the ICRP, a biological half-time of tritium is 10 days for HTO and 40 days for OBT (organically bound tritium) formed from HTO in the body of adults.
 As a result, for an intake of 1 x 109 Bq of tritium (HTO), an individual will get a whole-body dose of 20 mSv.